Departures in from April to November 2020

 Take one of America’s classic ‘road trips’ exploring the Deep South, renowned for its gracious hospitality, its charming southern drawl, its unique Creole and Cajun cuisine and, of course, the most popular music genres of the 20th century – jazz, rock n’ roll, the blues and country.

 Flying into Atlanta, Georgia, site of the 1996 Olympic Games, which really put the city on the map.
-Home to CNN, one of the US’s most iconic ‘institutions’ and the Center for Civil and Human rights, a new museum dedicated to the history of the civil rights movement.
+In Memphis visit The National Civil Rights Museum at the Lorraine Motel, an engaging cultural attraction of America’s historical milestones.
 Atlanta has a lovely laid-back southern charm and is the perfect start to a fascinating tour.
 We then travel through the rolling rich farmland of Tennessee, past the cotton fields of Mississippi to Louisiana’s moss covered bayous and the vast South Texas plains.
-You’ll stay in some of America’s most fascinating cities: Chattanooga, Nashville, Memphis, the amazing New Orleans, as well as Houston, San Antonio and Dallas.
+You’ll stay in some of America’s most fascinating cities: Austin, Nashville, Memphis, the amazing New Orleans, as well as Houston, San Antonio and Dallas.
+We drive through state capital city of Texas, Austin, an inland city bordering the hill country.

 We stay two nights in Nashville, known as Music City USA, the centre of the huge country music industry - where aspiring artists come to start their careers, songwriters try out their new songs and where anyone can walk into one of the myriad of live music venues and hear some of the best music-making in North America.